 - Are raw data files organized, complete, and legible?

-During the audit, the Monitor will briefly meet with the PI to discuss the study.
-The PI will provide the Monitor with the study files.
-The PI must make available the use of a quiet space for the Monitor to review the study files.
-The PI or designee who is familiar with the study will be available during the audit in case the Monitor has questions.
-As needed, during the audit, the Monitor will provide recommendations and educational support on record retention and documentation, and other compliance related issues.
+During the audit, the Education & QA/QI Specialist will briefly meet with the PI to discuss the study and the PI will provide the study files for review.
+The PI must make available the use of a quiet space to review the study files.
+The PI or designee who is familiar with the study will be available during the audit in case the Education & QA/QI Specialist has questions.
+As needed, during the audit, the Education & QA/QI Specialist will provide recommendations and educational support on record retention and documentation, and other compliance related issues.
 Documents pertaining to research will be held strictly confidential.

 Review of Regulatory Compliance may include review of the following: